Eviction: Fair Housing

 Note: These are just some examples.
 Remember, there is no set list in the law of accommodations that you can request.
 The accommodations allowed by law are those that allow a person with a disability an equal opportunity to use and enjoy their housing.

-Are there limits on accommodations my landlord has to grant? +
+Are there limits on accomodations my landlord has to grant?

 Yes.
 Housing providers are expected to help and this includes bearing expenses associated with accommodations unless they cause an undue financial or administrative burden.
 They also can deny an accommodation that would require a fundamental alteration in the nature of its program.